Hikari9/comfortable-swipe/README.md

 2. `git clone https://github.com/Hikari9/comfortable-swipe-ubuntu.git`
 3. `cd comfortable-swipe-ubuntu`
 4. `bash install`
+5. You may delete the downloaded `comfortable-swipe-ubuntu` folder.

 ## How to Run
 1. Run `comfortable-swipe start` in Terminal
 2. Flick away!

-> If you get 'command not found' error or similar, try running with the full path: `/home/$USER/.local/bin/comfortable-swipe start`
+    > If you're getting *command not found*, try running: `/home/$USER/.local/bin/comfortable-swipe start`

 ### Permissions
 Sometimes, you'll need some permissions to read touchpad input data.
 Perform these steps to solve the permission issue: